MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder-expression-examples.md

     =Year(Fields!OrderDate.Value)
     ```

 -   You can combine functions in an expression to customize the format.
 The following expression changes the format of a date in the form month-day-year to month-week-week number.
-For example, "12/23/2009" to "December Week 3":
+For example, change "12/18/2022" to "December Week 3":

     ```
     =Format(Fields!MyDate.Value, "MMMM") & " Week " &